jhell85/music_controller/README.md

 ### Installing

 - Clone this Repository to your desktop
-- CD into the repository and run
+- CD into the repository and make migrations for the backend

 ```
 cd music_controller